 However, most railways have since transitioned to an operating model known as precision scheduled railroading (PSD).
 This new model was pioneered by Hunter Harrison and allows freight trains to operate more like passenger trains.
 This means that trains are dispatched on set, pre-determined schedules.
 That’s instead of having to wait for a sufficient number of loaded cars to become available.

-This new PSR system has greatly improved railroad profitability.
+This new PSR system has greatly improved railroad profitability and efficiency.
 It’s allowed operators to get more use out of their assets.

-Now, let’s look at a few of the biggest railroad stocks to consider buying.
+Now, let’s look at a few of the best railroad stocks to consider buying.